cartheur-devices/pocket-speech/README.md

 # pocket-speech

-An initiative to create reasonable speech recognition on small platforms
+An initiative to create reasonable speech recognition on small platforms, such as CF.